 Is Cardboard Recyclable?

-Most forms of cardboard are recyclable.
 There are two primary forms of cardboard – paperboard and corrugated cardboard.

 - Paperboard: Also known as chipboard, it is typically used to make containers to pack food such as cereals and other consumer goods such as shoes.
 It is made of a single layer and is more flimsy than corrugated cardboard.